Meandering the world, one whisky at a time

 They are both delicious releases and will feature quite a lot over my summer.
 The Loch Lomond is perfect for hot sunny days; it is light and fragrant.
 The Tweeddale is bigger and bolder and more for after dinner drinking.

-The Tweeddale retails for around R690 in SA, and I found it at Wild About Whisky, and I see that McBeth on Whisky also has some available.
+The Tweeddale retails for around R690 in South Africa, and I found it at Wild About Whisky, and I see that McBeth on Whisky also has some available.

 This peated grain pairs well with a cheeseboard.
 The smoke and sweetness will work with creamy or harder cheese.